Want a quality ad copy? One click, that’s all it demands.

 This StreetEasy ad campaign hits the busy streets of New York with a playful twist on a serious game: the real estate market.
 With clever board game imagery and punchy ad copy — it engages the imagination.

-The ad’s prime example of compelling ad copy uses the nostalgia of beloved games to tackle the pain point of apartment hunting.
+The ad’s prime example of compelling advertising copy uses the nostalgia of beloved games to tackle the pain point of apartment hunting.
 It suggests that finding a place with a dishwasher is as easy as rolling dice.

 Pairing with artist Jon Contino, the ad turns functional into fun, using the analogy ad copy to transform a tiring task of apartment hunting into an exciting adventure.